telerik/maui-docs/controls/gridsplitter/configuration.md

 ## Resize Behavior

-You can control whether the GridSplitter control resizes rows or columns by using the `ResizeBehavior` (`enum` of type `Telerik.Maui.Controls.RadGridSplitter.GridResizeBehavior`) property.
+You can control which columns or rows are resized relative to the column or row for which the GridSplitter control is defined by using the `ResizeBehavior` (`enum` of type `Telerik.Maui.Controls.RadGridSplitter.GridResizeBehavior`) property.

 The following options are supported: